mezo-org/tigris/docs/rfc/rfc-1.md

   as collateral (using the `maxAllowedNFTUtilization` parameter), but this does not mitigate the problem entirely.
 Additional measures may be needed if this becomes a pressing issue.
 - Upgradeability of the `BorrowLocker` and `BorrowLockerFactory` contracts may be challenging due to the need to coordinate between multiple contracts.
-This RFC does not propose any specific upgradeability mechanism and leaves it to the discretion of the implementor.
+This RFC does not enforce any specific upgradeability mechanism but recommends using a pattern where the `BorrowLocker` contracts are deployed as proxies pointing to a single implementation instance that can be upgraded by governance.
+  A similar pattern is used in the Mezo [Passport] project, which can be taken as a reference.
 - The proposed solution may incur significant gas costs for borrowers willing to use veBTC as collateral.
   The implementation must take this into account and provide necessary optimizations.